dhh1128/ken/docs/spec/README.md

 # Spec

-Ken's syntax derives from [Github-Flavored Markdown](https://github.github.com/gfm/) (which in derives from [CommonMark](https://spec.commonmark.org/)).
-If you know markdown, you can probably take most of ken's syntax for granted.
+Ken's syntax derives from [Github-Flavored Markdown](https://github.github.com/gfm/) (which in turn derives from [CommonMark](https://spec.commonmark.org/)).
 We do not repeat the content of those specs here; we just describe the differences.

-## Not supported
+## Simplifications
-Ken removes some optional, uncommon markdown constructs.
+To improve consistency and readability, and to make parsing easier, ken removes some optional, uncommon markdown constructs.
 No expressive power is lost.
-The simplifications just improve consistency and readability, and make parsing easier.

 removed construct | comment
 --- | ---